-To correlate microscopic observations of changes in the hepatocyte cytoskeleton with the hepatocellular biochemical response to treatment, the protocol also measured levels of alanine aminotransferase (ALT) and aspartate transaminase (AST) (two liver enzymes that are commonly used as hepatocellular injury markers) in supernatant from the 3D collagen sandwiches (Figure 5)18.
+To correlate microscopic observations of changes in the hepatocyte cytoskeleton with the hepatocellular biochemical response to treatment, the protocol also measured levels of alanine aminotransferase (ALT) and aspartate transaminase (AST) (two liver enzymes that are commonly used as hepatocellular injury markers) in supernatant from the 3D collagen sandwiches (Figure 6)18.
 Ethanol treatment significantly elevated the levels of both ALT and AST, suggesting severe hepatocellular injury.
 Blebbistatin treatment did not lead to any considerable changes in both ALT and AST levels compared to okadaic acid treatment, which triggered mild biochemical changes with increased levels of ALT, but no change in levels of AST.
 Thus, biochemical markers of hepatocellular injury measured in vitro from hepatocyte supernatant correlate with the cytoskeletal changes observed by immunostaining.

 FIGURE AND TABLE LEGENDS:

+Figure 1.
+Experimental set up.
+A) Mouse fixed in a supine position, is placed under a dissecting microscope before the surgery.
+All surgical instruments required are placed on a tray.
+B) The perfusion suite during mouse liver perfusion showing silicone tubing connecting the reservoir with warm buffer and the perfused mouse.
+C) Schematic representation of B.

-Figure 1: Opening of the abdominal cavity and cannulation of the IVC.
+Figure 2: Opening of the abdominal cavity and cannulation of the IVC.
 The abdomen is opened with a V-shape incision from the pubic area to front legs.
 The skin is folded over the chest to expose and enlarge the abdominal cavity.
 To expose the IVC, the intestines and colon are carefully moved caudally.
 (A, B) Prior to cannulation of the IVC, liver lobes should be repositioned by pressing them upwards to the diaphragm with a PBS-wetted cotton swab.
 The IVC is then carefully separated from surrounding tissues, and a silk suture is placed around the IVC in close proximity of the liver.
 Panel B represents schematics of the abdominal cavity shown in panel A. The liver lobes, gut, inferior vena cava (IVC, red), and sutures are indicated.
 (C) Heparin is injected into the portal vein (PV, arrow) with an insulin syringe (30 G needle bent at 45° angle).
 (D) To cannulate the liver, the IVC is incised directly next to the liver (below the suture).
 (E) The cannula is inserted and secured with sutures by tying two surgical knots.
 (F) The portal vein is fully cut to allow free buffer outflow, preventing liver expansion.